-Does your dog know how to stay in place when asked?
-"Stay" is an essential basic dog command that all dogs should learn.
+The "stay" command is an essential basic dog command that all dogs should learn.
 Almost as important as coming when called, the stay cue can prevent your dog from getting involved in dangerous situations.
-It will also allow you to keep your dog still and calm while you take care of household chores, entertain guests, or bring your dog to public places.
+It will also allow you to keep your dog still and calm while you take care of household chores, entertain guests, or bring it to public places.

 This command training is not very difficult to achieve.
-You'll need to practice it consistently with your dog and should be accomplished in 5 to 10-minute training increments, 2 to 3 times per day.
+You'll need to practice it consistently with your dog and should be accomplished in five- to 10-minute training increments, two to three times per day.
 A successful “stay” occurs when your dog does not move at all from the original position.
-When training, start with 1 to 2 second periods of staying and work your way up to several minutes.
+When training, start with one to two second periods of staying and work your way up to several minutes.

-Before you begin, you'll want to gather a dog collar, extra-long leash (15 to 30 feet if possible), and training treats that your dog loves.
+Before you begin, you'll want a dog collar, extra-long leash (15 to 30 feet if possible), and training treats that your dog loves.
 You can use this training on a dog that already knows the cues for sit and/or down.
-If your dog doesn't know these commands, go back and work on the sit and down command first.
+If your dog doesn't know these commands, go back and work on those commands first.

 - Keep training sessions short and try to end on a positive note.
 If your dog cannot yet stay, then end the session with sit or something else your dog knows well.